kudulab/dojo/README.md

 ```

 ### How to test that Dojo reacts on signals
-Dojo gets notified of signals: SIGINT (Ctrl+C) and SIGTERM.
-It respects multiple notifications (2).
+Dojo reacts on signals: SIGINT (Ctrl+C) and SIGTERM.
+Dojo recognizes if 1 or 2 signals were sent.
 This means: you can
- press e.g. Ctrl+C two times.
+ press e.g. Ctrl+C two times to speed up containers stopping.

 #### Container's PID 1 process **not** preserving signals
 Run this